 Therefore, just because you have been able to secure a 90% LTV on your British mortgage, you may struggle to achieve this in Spain.
 Furthermore, interest-only loans are much less common in Europe; again, this ties into a lack of confidence that the property will increase in value.

 As a side note, during the application process, your property will need to be valued.
 In my experience, valuations can often come back worse for wear in European locations.
-Spain is notorious for this, which can cause problems during the mortgage application process.
+Spanish mortgage market is notorious for this, which can cause problems during the mortgage application process.
 Likewise, we often deal with unusual European properties such as French chateaus, which are difficult to value accurately.

 Purely on a cultural level, it’s important to recognise the different attitudes towards how business is done around the world.
 UK borrowers may find the working culture of some international mortgage lenders different to what they have experienced previously.
 Some clients can find this frustrating; things may move more slowly, or may appear to be less methodical, depending on the attitudes taken by bankers in your home country.